Haywood Hospital, Stoke-on-Trent

 My Experiences of the Broadfield Ward

-Much of what I’ve written below sprung to mind during post-discharge reflections in early 2016 about my Broadfield ward experience, where there still was a little fog / lack of clarity in my musings.
+Much of what I’ve written below, sprung to mind during early 2016 post-discharge reflections on my Broadfield ward experience; there was a little fogginess / lack of clarity in my musings.

-I could become a little frustrated when asked to explain how my brain felt – I often used the term cloudy, but nothing could describe the reality.
-I have now regained a reasonably healthy command of English language and I can still remember some thoughts which crossed my mind, but I’m at a loss to begin describing how it felt.
+- I could become a little frustrated when asked to explain how my brain felt; I often used the term cloudy, but nothing could describe the reality.
+I have now regained a reasonably healthy command of vocabulary and I can still recall some thoughts which crossed my mind, but I’m at a loss to begin describing how it felt.
 I believe it’s one of those matters which has to be experienced to be properly understood, and it’s not a journey anyone takes by choice.

-Some great advice I received from a psych consultant was to stop my habit of short-term memory self-testing.
+- Some great advice I received from a psychologist was to stop my habit of short-term memory self-testing.
 Until I heard these words I couldn’t stop myself, as I’d thought it was a useful practice; however, it had been entirely counter-productive.

-I was a little disappointed at first to move from my single room onto a ward.
+- I was initially a little disappointed to be moved from my single room onto a ward.
 With hindsight, it was a little bit closer to the normality of dealing with people, such as patients with TVs being too loud or swearing endlessly.

-Measuring my recovery progress appeared to me to be arbitrary and I struggled accepting the psych tests which were undertaken.
-I knew I was going to be rubbish at the short-term memory tests because I didn’t have access to any of my coping strategies.
+- Measuring my recovery progress appeared to me to be arbitrary, and I struggled accepting the psychological tests which were undertaken.
+I knew I was going to be rubbish at any short-term memory scrutiny because I didn’t have access to any of my coping strategies.
 Knowing that I wouldn’t have these tools available made me frustrated and more likely to perform poorly.
 I’ve realised that I don’t like to fail – at anything!
 I may have benefited from being told that the inaccessibility of coping strategies was deliberate.

-I wasn’t prepared for the ‘outside world’ upon hospital discharge, despite getting much great advice from the wonderful Haywood staff on this matter.
-It simply couldn’t sink in that discharge was only a step on my recovery journey.
+- I wasn’t prepared for the outside world upon hospital discharge, despite getting much great advice from the wonderful Haywood staff on this matter.
+It simply couldn’t sink in that the hospital discharge stage was only a step on my recovery journey.
 Ruth spending a night by my bedside at the Haywood might have helped her understand where my head was at, as there must only have been so much Ruth could have understood from her two-hour visits.

-I couldn’t figure out or understand the numerous staff roles, e.g. neuro-x / psychiatrist / psychologist – it was bewildering.
-After discharge, I still became frustrated when arranging follow-up appointments and being asked if I was referred by neuro or psych, etc. I don’t know how this matter can be improved though – a printed handbook would hardly be a solution.
-I knew this was necessary for clinical professional purposes, but as a patient I felt I needed to comprehend these different terms / roles so that I could understand ‘who was doing what’ with me.
+- I couldn’t figure out / comprehend the numerous staff roles, e.g. neuro-x / psychiatrist / psychologist; it was bewildering.
+Further to my discharge, I still became frustrated when arranging follow-up appointments and being asked if I was referred by neuro or psych, etc. I don’t know how this matter can be improved though; a printed handbook would hardly be a solution.
+I knew this was necessary for clinical professional purposes, but as a patient I felt I needed to comprehend these different terms / roles so that I could understand who was doing what with me.
 In correspondence I saw job titles such as “Clinical Psychologist – Neurorehabilitation”, it was frustrating for me at the time.

 My Broadfield Ward Diary Entries